MichaelWan128/MMM-micmic-model-/README.md

 *Note: This is an active personal research archive.
 The current code prioritizes strategy testing and feature iteration over production execution speed.
 ALSO, I didn't clean the code for readibility, sorry for that :(*

+## MMM1 - MMM3 (Retired)
+These models used hundreds of columns of technical indicators as input data to predict whether a stock's closing price will increase or decrease in a month.
+The top K(5) stocks with the highest and lowest probability of being bull are longed and shorted respectively.

+## MMM4 (Retired)
+This model's input data are very similar to previous MMMs but Labels are more sophisticated.
+Instead of 2 classes (increase/decrease), MMM4 has 6 labels ranging from very bear to very bull to find large movers.

+## MMM5 (In Development)
+This model's features and labels are both different from before.
+There are minimal features in MMM5, and all capture deviations betweeen stocks in NDXT and NDXT.
+The classes are determined by a stocks alpha z_score, where alpha is calculated with reference to NDXT (ie beta is calculated with reference to NDXT, not SPX)

+## Real World **Testing** of MMM
+There was an attempt to test MMM in real time, and there are around 100 days of real time data.
+However I have not been very consistent, and therefore many days are missing.
+The data can be found in this spreadsheet: (WARNING, ITS MESESY) https://docs.google.com/spreadsheets/d/1Tl9RN8UAYyOtxA4UbgBR4Vc38VkxT11qlDkR5oxNZqU/edit?gid=975586702#gid=975586702